decentralized-identity/universal-resolver/docs/driver-development.md

 ## How to test a driver locally

-Once your driver is implemented and published as a docker container, you may want to test that it is running properly within the Universal Resolver.
+Once your driver is implemented and published as a Docker container, you may want to test that it is running properly within the Universal Resolver.

 To do so, follow these steps: